felixoakz/OmniKey-Bookmark_Shortcuts/readme.md

 - Manifest v3, uses Chrome bookmarks and omnibox APIs
 - Background service worker handles input and bookmark lookup
 - Suggestions capped at 5 matches
-- Notifications alert when no shortcut found
+- System Notifications alert when no shortcut found

 ---

 ## 🙌 Contributing

 Feel free to submit issues or PRs to improve!
-Ideas welcome:
+Ideas welcome

-- Fuzzy matching shortcuts
-- Syncing shortcut mappings across devices
-- Custom keywords
-- Icon customization

 ---